 - a.
-Draft the text for the proclamation using the Proclamation template provided on page 2 of this PDF or download the Word version. - b.
+Draft the text for the proclamation using the Proclamation template provided on page 2 of this PDF or download the Word version.
+(An International template is also available in PDF and Word.) - b.
 Draft a cover letter.
-Address the official correctly and explain that your chapter, the International Code Council's 64,000 members and building industry stakeholders across the country, are celebrating Building Safety Month.
+Address the official using their title and name and explain that your chapter, the International Code Council's 64,000 members and building industry stakeholders across the country, are celebrating Building Safety Month.

 - c.
 Include interesting facts and a brief description of the theme, the goals of increased public awareness, and your Building Safety Month plans.
 Ask for his/her help by proclaiming Building Safety Month for the city or state and include the draft proclamation for consideration.
-Close sincerely with name, credentials and title. - Mail or hand deliver your cover letter, draft proclamation and support materials.
+Close sincerely with name, credentials and title. - d.
+Mail or hand deliver your cover letter, draft proclamation and support materials.
 Offer information that might be helpful to the politician - brochures, statistics or other items - which describe and explain strategies for building safe and sustainable structures. - e.
-Once signed, pick up the proclamation in person.
-This ensures that the proclamation will not be damaged or lost in the mail and you can personally thank the person who helped out.
-You may want to do this again!
+Once signed, pick up the proclamation in person to be sure it isn't damaged or lost in the mail.
+And you can personally thank the person who helped out.